CGCL-codes/VulTrigger/README.md

 # VulTrigger: A Tool for Studying Inter-Procedural Vulnerabilities #

 We propose a tool, dubbed VulTrigger, for identifying sink statements across functions and use this tool to conduct a systematic empirical study on inter-procedural vulnerabilities in C/C++ open-source software.
-For this purpose, we build the first Inter-Prodedural Vulnerability Dataset (InterPVD) for C/C++ open-source software.
+For this purpose, we build the first Inter-Procedural Vulnerability Dataset (InterPVD) for C/C++ open-source software.
 We find:
-1. the vulnerability type often determines the type of vulnerability-triggering statements, meaning that vulnerability type can be leveraged to identify vulnerability-triggering statements;
+1. the vulnerability type often determines the type of sink statements, meaning that vulnerability type can be leveraged to identify sink statements;
-2. cross-function vulnerabilities are prevalent with 2.8 cross-function layers on average.
+2. inter-procedural vulnerabilities are prevalent with 2.8 inter-procedural layers on average.

 ##  Requirements ##
 1. python 2.x, 3.x